By multiplying the probability by the possible win at each level, we can find the percentage returns or another very important value - house edge.

 Let's consider a 4-hour session.
 You’re keeping the pace and playing one game in 5 seconds.
 Overall, you will thus play 2,880 games.
 Your chances of missing the jackpot are then 94.01 percent.
 That means you’ll hit it in 5.80 percent of the games, which is a decent chance.
 Don’t despair - it is not much, but it’s better than nothing!

-Let’s leave behind the highest jackpot with the 833:1 payout and look at our chances of hitting the second highest jackpot.
-Its payout is 320 to one and we’ll miss it in 78.12 percent.
+Let's leave behind the highest jackpot with the 833:1 payout and look at our chances of hitting the second highest jackpot.
+Its payout is 320 to one and we’ll miss it at 78.12 percent.
 In that case, however, we have a great 19.29 percent chance of hitting the jackpot.
 The chances of hitting two of each are then 2.38 percent of cases.